dcreith/WeatherConsole/README.md

 ==============

-WeatherConsole is a Python application making use of a 7" multi-touch screen to display data from a local db and WeatherUnderground.
+WeatherConsole is a Python application making use of a 7" multi-touch screen to display data from a DB and WeatherUnderground.

 See the WeatherPi & WeatherServer repositories for complementary applications that capture and log the data.